 I was born and raised in the Northwest suburbs of Chicago, moved to Michigan to go to college, and am now back in my beloved city.
-I am a super busy body; I work full-time, part-time, play tennis 3x a week, and am now tackling tutoring.
-I am married with two dogs, and spend any free time I have incorporating activities for my little family of four.
-I love to read, mostly non-fiction, and if I could have lunch with someone from the past, it would be a hard choice between Marie Antoinette and JFK.
+I am married with two dogs, and have a 5-month old son!
+I used to work in sports and entertainment but decided not to go back to work full-time so I could raise my son.
+I'm usually a busy body and love to play and watch tennis.
+I also love to read, mostly non-fiction, and if I could have lunch with someone from the past, it would be a hard choice between Marie Antoinette and JFK.
 Maybe Frank Sinatra...speaking of that, I am from a large Italian family that doesn't know how to use inside voices.
 I hold very true to the customs that my grandparents brought over from the mother country and try to have Sunday dinners each week.
-My husband and I have a passion for traveling and are counting down until our European trip in April.
+My husband and I have a passion for traveling and have visited a handful of European countries.
 On my lazy days, you can find me binge-watching a tv show that has been done and over with for years!

 What is your teaching philosophy?

 I believe that a tutor should never assume that a student knows something.
 Patience and kindness are the best ways to get a student to really lean into your teaching.

 What might you do in a typical first session with a student?

 Introduce ourselves by telling a bit about each other and then really learning a bit about how the student thinks they learn well.
 I would also ask what part of the subject they seem to be having trouble with most.

 How can you help a student become an independent learner?